 Play with it…

-Learning Rate: How aggressive the AI will learn to play (close to 0 will be too slow, close to 1 will simply replace the old learned value with the new).
+Learning Rate: How aggressive the AI will learn to play (close to 0 will be too slow, while close to 1 will simply replace the old learned value with the new one).
 Higher is not necessarily better

 Discount Factor: Importance between immediate rewards and future rewards

 Action Randomization: Percentage of time a random action will be executed instead of the desired action

 You can check the GitHub Repository to see the source code of this project.

 If you want to play some snake yourself, you should try clicking the canvas and entering the Konami Code!
 See what happens…